Donald Trump Has Retweeted Several White Nationalist Accounts And Spread Neo-Nazi Propaganda, Report Finds

-As Donald Trump comes under fire for his refusal to acknowledge white nationalism as a problem, a new report finds that Trump himself has re-tweeted messages from openly white nationalist accounts including at least four that were later suspended for spreading hatred on Twitter.
+As Donald Trump comes under fire for his refusal to acknowledge white nationalism as a problem, a new report finds that Trump himself has re-tweeted messages from openly white nationalist accounts, including at least four that were later suspended for spreading hate on Twitter.

-Trump this week was widely criticized for refusing to say that a rise in white nationalism has led to violence both in the United States and across the world.
+Trump, this week, was widely criticized for refusing to say that a rise in white nationalism has led to violence both in the United States and across the world.
 Trump was asked about the rise in the violent ideology in the wake of an attack from an avowed white nationalist in New Zealand that left 50 people dead.

 As The Associated Press noted, Trump was asked if he believed that white nationalism posed a rising threat worldwide and denied that it is a problem.